pedrib/ghidra.hues/README.md

 ### NOTE: this project was originally created by ["quosego"][ref-self].
 It was shared in a GitHub repository and then deleted by the author.
 Since the Apache License permits it, I am sharing it here as the original repo does not exist any more.

 I did not write this code and do not support it for more than what I need to get it working for me.
 Having said that, I usually push all changes I make to this repo so it should work out of the box in the latest Ghidra versions.

 The original README is below.
+The releases link is broken, so you will need to build this plugin yourself to get it working in Ghidra.

 ~ Pedro Ribeiro (pedrib_at_gmail.com)